 In 2004 she worked for Senator John Kerry’s presidential campaign in the battleground state of Florida.
 In 1999-2001 she worked as a Client Manager and historical adviser at the Public Record Office (now the National Archives), after being awarded a PhD in political history (on the electoral strategy and philosophy of the Liberal Party 1970-1983) from the University of Leeds, where she also taught Modern European History and Contemporary International Politics.

 Get our latest research, insights and events delivered to your inbox

 We will never share your data with any third-parties.

 The paper examines how the e-petitions system existing at the time had developed and how it worked in practice.
 The paper noted that the introduction of the system was a step in the right direction, with the government deserving credit for setting it up quickly and cost-effectively.

 However, the paper found the system to be falling short of public and media expectations.
 It identified four main problems with the system as it was then operating:

 1. Unclear ownership and responsibility.
 The system was controlled by government but the onus to respond was largely placed on the House of Commons.

 2. No agreement about the purpose of e-petitions.
-Were e-petitions ‘an easy way to influence government policy’, a ‘fire alarm’ about issues of national concern, a ‘finger in the wind’ to determine the depth of public feeling on a range of issues?
+Were e-petitions 'an easy way to influence government policy', a 'fire alarm' about issues of national concern, or a 'finger in the wind' to determine the depth of public feeling on a range of issues?
 Or should they be used to empower the public through greater engagement in the political and parliamentary process, providing for deliberation on the issues of concern?

 3. Confused expectations of the system, among both the public and the media.
 People expected an automatic debate once the signature threshold was passed, and reacted negatively when this did not happen.